About Diversity & Inclusion in the Faculty

 There are currently 137 Athena SWAN members, holding 536 awards between them.
 As of April 2016, a further 76 Athena SWAN awards were given out to departments, including those covering non-STEMM subjects.

 King’s College London has been a member of the Athena SWAN Charter since 2007 and held a Bronze institutional award since 2008, which was renewed in 2013.
-The Faculty of Life Sciences & Medicine currently holds nine Silver awards and four Bronze awards.
+As of May 2017, Divisions in the Faculty of Life Sciences & Medicine hold collectively a total of 15 Athena SWAN: nine Silver and six Bronze.

 - Asthma, Allergy & Lung Biology - Bronze award